Liu Jingxian

-Liu Jingxian (劉景先) (died 689), né Liu Qixian (劉齊賢), was a Chinese politician of the Chinese Tang dynasty, serving as chancellor late in the reign of Emperor Gaozong and the subsequent regency of Emperor Gaozong's wife Empress Dowager Wu (later known as Wu Zetian) over their sons Emperor Zhongzong and Emperor Ruizong.
-In 684, he offended Empress Dowager Wu by defending fellow chancellor Pei Yan against charges of treason and was arrested and then exiled.
+Liu Jingxian (劉景先; died 689), né Liu Qixian (劉齊賢), was a Chinese politician of the Tang dynasty, serving as chancellor late in the reign of Emperor Gaozong and the subsequent regency of Emperor Gaozong's wife Empress Dowager Wu over their sons Emperor Zhongzong and Emperor Ruizong.
+In 684, Liu offended Empress Dowager Wu by defending fellow chancellor Pei Yan against charges of treason.
+He was arrested and then exiled.
 He was rearrested in 689 and committed suicide by hanging.

 Background

 It is not known when Liu Qixian was born.
 His family was from what would become Wei Prefecture (魏州, part of modern Handan, Hebei).
 His grandfather Liu Linfu (劉林甫) served as a mid-level official under Tang dynasty's founder Emperor Gaozu and his son and successor Emperor Taizong, and carried the title of Baron of Leping, a title that Liu Qixian's father Liu Xiangdao inherited.
 Liu Xiangdao later served as chancellor during the reign of Emperor Taizong's son Emperor Gaozong and was created the Duke of Guangping.
 He died in 666, and Liu Qixian inherited the title.